 2. What would you do if you saw a co-worker stealing an item from the store?

 Interviewers might ask ethical questions to test your knowledge about handling difficult situations in front of a group.
-They will also listen for your experience with specific industry guidelines about how to address common cases.
+They will also listen to your experience with specific industry guidelines about how to address common cases.
 To answer these types of questions, be sure you know the channels you are supposed to go through for company issues.

-Answer: “As is industry standard, I would go directly to my HR manager and file a loss prevention report so they can handle it through their proven processes.”
+Answer: “As is the industry standard, I would go directly to my HR manager and file a loss prevention report so they can handle it through their proven processes.”